nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. note::

-   In some cases, :func:`~networkx_temporal.graph.TemporalGraph.slice` may not be able to split the graph into the number specified by ``bins`` (e.g., due to insufficient data), in which case the maximum possible number is returned instead.
+   In cases, :func:`~networkx_temporal.graph.TemporalGraph.slice` is not able to split the graph into the number specified by ``bins`` (e.g., due to insufficient data), the maximum possible number of snapshots is returned instead.

 Import static graphs